The Last Movie: Conception

 Hopper later said he got the idea for the film when making The Sons of Katie Elder in Mexico.
 He says he came up with the story and got Stewart Stern to write the script; Stern had written Rebel Without a Cause, in which Hopper played a small role.
-He stated, "I had time to fantasise as to what would happen when we left this village, leaving behind all the movie set fronts built on their existing adobe houses and church. ...
+Hopper said, "I had time to fantasize as to what would happen when we left this village, leaving behind all the movie set fronts built on their existing adobe houses and church. ...
 I wanted to use film as film; I wanted to keep saying, you're really just watching a movie."

 Hopper tried for several years to secure financing for the film, intending it to be his directorial debut.

-In July 1966 the New York Times reported that record producer Phil Spector would help make the movie with Hopper.
+In July 1966 The New York Times reported that record producer Phil Spector would help make the movie with Hopper.
 "It will be an art movie," said Spector.
 "I am an admirer of Truffaut, Stanley Kubrick, Fellini.
 It'll be in that tradition.
 Hollywood needs that kind of movie."
 Filming was to start in Mexico on 15 September with Haskell Wexler doing cinematography.

 However, due to the artistically challenging nature of the film, no studios were interested until Hopper's actual first film as a director, Easy Rider, became a massive hit in 1969.

-Based on the success of Easy Rider, Universal launched a project to give five young film makers $1 million each, and give them free rein to create a movie with little to no intervention from the studio (as had been done on Easy Rider).
+Based on the success of Easy Rider, Universal launched a project to give five young film makers $1 million each, and give them free rein to create a movie, with little to no intervention from the studio, as had been done on Easy Rider.
 The other four were The Hired Hand, Taking Off, Silent Running, and American Graffiti, directed by Peter Fonda, Miloš Forman, Douglas Trumbull, and George Lucas, respectively.

 In October 1969 Universal announced Hopper would make the film for his Alta Light Production Company.
 (Hopper wanted to follow The Last Movie with another film called Second Chance about him and Fonda trying to raise money to make Easy Rider.
 This was never made.)
-The initial budget was $800,000.
+The initial budget for the film was $800,000.

-Hopper wanted John Wayne and Henry Hathaway to appear in the movie as a homage to Sons of Katie Elder.
+Hopper wanted John Wayne and Henry Hathaway to appear in the movie, as a homage to Sons of Katie Elder.